wumb0/website/content/posts/all-your-base-are-belong-to-us.md

 ```
 </details>

-The first one is the header dump for kernel.
+The first one is the header dump for the kernel.
 Note the valid debug directory.
 If you want the full output you can get that [here]({attach}/files/kernel-headers-kd-full-output.txt).

 Some of these headers are less valid than they appear.
-The last header tells us that the code section starts at an offset of 0x1000 bytes.
+The last header tells us that the code section starts at an offset of 0x1000 bytes, as is common for PE files.
 Investigating that memory location yields not code, but ASCII data.

 ```
 0: kd> db fffff806`6e3f0000+1000